 “Aren’t you the queen of social isolation?”

 The local bike shop owner quipped as I left my steed with him for repair.
-I laughed, because arguably for the past couple of years I have been.
+I laughed, because arguably for the past couple of years I had been.

 Living in a tiny Northern Italian village in the mountains is ideal in all the ways you would imagine; sunshine, sports and access to some of the best nature in the world.
 But what about the thing that people are scared to admit, especially in today’s constantly connected society…